jamanz/aaa/work_log.md

 update kv files to use dp metrics for displaying widgets, and sp for text

 Resolved problem with fitting MDSegmentControl
+Fixed distance btw AppBar and Other view, also

 ## References:
 1. [updating recycle view](https://medium.com/nerd-for-tech/how-to-refresh-kivy-recycleview-72244883d075)